sigp/lighthouse/book/src/ui-configuration.md

 # Configuration

 Siren requires a connection to both a Lighthouse Validator Client and a Lighthouse Beacon Node.
 To enable connection, you must generate .env file based on the provided .env.example

 ## Connecting to the Clients

 Both the Beacon node and the Validator client need to have their HTTP APIs enabled.
-These ports should be accessible from the computer running Siren.
-This allows you to enter the address and ports of the associated Lighthouse
+These ports should be accessible from Siren.
-Beacon node and Lighthouse Validator client.

 To enable the HTTP API for the beacon node, utilize the `--gui` CLI flag.
 This action ensures that the HTTP API can be accessed by other software on the same machine.